 Idaho sequoia in way of expansion to be moved 2 blocks away

-The sequoia tree that was a seedling sent more than a century ago by naturalist John Muir to Idaho and pla...
-BOISE, Idaho - A sequoia seedling that naturalist John Muir sent to Idaho more than a century ago and was planted in a doctor's yard has become a massive tree and an obstacle to progress.
-The sequoia planted in 1912 is in the way of a Boise hospital's expansion but has become a city landmark over the decades and the largest sequoia in Idaho.
+This Nov.
+22, 2006, file photo a giant sequoia tree sits next to St. Luke's Hospital in downtown Boise, Idaho.
+The sequoia tree that was a seedling sent more than a century ago by naturalist John Muir to Idaho and planted in the yard has become an obstacle to progress.

 Add your comments below